 Increased Earning Power

-Professionals with a master's clinical psychology degree or higher often earn larger salaries than bachelor's degree-holders.
+Professionals with a master's degree in clinical psychology or higher often earn larger salaries than bachelor's degree-holders. -

 Greater Professional Opportunity